CJdacoda/Readmegenerator/README.md

 After running the generator, check the newly created README.md file in the project root to ensure the data entered was correctly formatted.

 ## Questions
-If you have any questions, feel free to reach me at:
+There is no video so if you have any questions, feel free to reach me at:
 - Email: [calebparker256@gmail.com](mailto:calebparker256@gmail.com)
 - GitHub: [CJdacoda](https://github.com/CJdacoda)